katerinjo/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+After sending credentials to establish one's identity in the first place, a token is like a temporary password that you use instead of logging in for every interaction.

 - [ ] What steps can you take in your web apps to keep your data secure?

+As a general rule, trying to be secure in your own creative way is going to fail.
+Stick with established best practices (like passwords and tokens) and open source implementations.

 - [ ] Describe how web servers work.

+A web server (ideally) is connected to the internet constantly, making pages/apps available all the time.
+Browsers send requests for information to the servers, and the servers respond with html/css/js web pages/apps.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - post
+R - get
+U - put
+D - delete

 ## Project Set Up